Animated stretch preview.

 - Restores gentle movement through the spine without forcing end range.

-- Let ribs stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep ribs relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Moving quickly instead of letting each segment and breath guide the range.